-A WARNING Do not hook the power cord to any receptacle until you have verified proper polarity and grounding.
-DO NOT plug the shore power cord into a campsite receptacle(s): ☐ That has reverse polarity ☐ That has non-functioning ground circuits That shows outward signs of heat damage.
+Do not hook the power cord to any receptacle until you have verified proper polarity and grounding.
+DO NOT plug the shore power cord into a campsite receptacle(s): That has reverse polarity That has non-functioning ground circuits That shows outward signs of heat damage.
 Doing so may result in property damage or serious injury.
-Plugging the shore power cord into an incorrectly wired power source could damage the recre- ation vehicle electrical system and result in severe or fatal injury.
+Plugging the shore power cord into an incorrectly wired power source could damage the recreation vehicle electrical system and result in severe or fatal injury.
 Damage or injury resulting from connection to malfunctioning or improperly wired power sources is not covered by your recreation vehicle warranty.
-DO NOT ☐ Do not use any cheater plug, adapter or extension cord to reconfigure incoming AC power or break the continuity of the circuit connected to the grounding pin.
-Do not connect the power cord into an outlet that is not grounded, or Do not connect the power cord into an outlet that is not grounded, or adapt the power cord plug to connect it to a receptacle for which it is not designed. ☐ Do not remove the grounding pin to connect to a non-grounded recep- tacle.
-Removal of the ground pin disables an important safety feature designed to prevent shock and electrocution hazards. □ Do not connect the power cord to an extension cord.
+DO NOT Do not use any cheater plug, adapter or extension cord to reconfigure incoming AC power or break the continuity of the circuit connected to the grounding pin.
+Do not connect the power cord into an outlet that is not grounded, or adapt the power cord plug to connect it to a receptacle for which it is not designed.
+Do not remove the grounding pin to connect to a non-grounded receptacle.
+Removal of the ground pin disables an important safety feature designed to prevent shock and electrocution hazards.
+Do not connect the power cord to an extension cord.
 Use of an improper extension cord will cause overheating of the cord as well as potentially causing premature failure of the AC equipment.
 The power cord must be fully extended when in use and not left coiled in the electrical compartment or on the ground.
 A power cord left coiled may potentially create enough heat to melt its protective casing.
+It is the responsibility of the owner of the electrical receptacle to ensure that

 It is the responsibility of the owner of the electrical receptacle to ensure that the receptacle is properly wired and grounded.
-Reverse polarity and/or im- proper grounding of your RV can cause property damage or serious personal injury. sonai injui y.
+Reverse polarity and/or improper grounding of your RV can cause property damage or serious personal injury.